AsvnDG/W11-Desktop-Mod/AutoHide Taskbar/README.md

-you need to install python and pygetwindow
+you need to install python and install module pygetwindow and pywin32

 I use python 3.11.9 and add it to PATH